A roadmap for the House of Himalayas brand to bring Himalayan organic produce to the world

 Three key takeaways

-• The Government of Uttarakhand has launched the House of the Himalayas (HOH) brand to globally export premium Himalayan organic produce so women farmers can attain higher prices for a premium micro-region product
+• The Government of Uttarakhand has launched the House of the Himalayas (HoH) brand to globally export premium Himalayan organic produce so women farmers can attain higher prices for a premium micro-region product

-• HOH focuses on quality over quantity, offering high-altitude farm and non-farm products.
+• HoH focuses on quality over quantity, offering high-altitude farm and non-farm products.

-• Women on Wings, in collaboration with Minerva, has developed a comprehensive business plan for HOH.
+• Women on Wings, in collaboration with Minerva, has developed a comprehensive business plan for HoH.

 Himalayan farmers face a multitude of hardships.
 Temperature rise, unpredictable floods and droughts all affect farmer’s crops.
 Finding fair-paying markets is not readily attainable.
 And, steep, unnavigable remote Himalayan terrain makes farming and transporting goods costly.